NadeefChowdhury/Brain-Tumor-Segmentation-from-MRI-Scans/README.md

 -MRI Input
 -Preprocessing
 -Converting mask images to polygons identifiable by YOLO
 -Tumor Detection (YOLO)
--Bounding boxes
--Cropping Region of Interest
+-Cropping the images down to the regions of interest detected by YOLO
--Tumor Segmentation (Ensemble UNets) and Tumor Area Calculation
+-Tumor Segmentation (Ensemble UNets) on the cropped images and Tumor Area Calculation

 ## Key Features
 Hybrid detection + segmentation pipeline